data-8/sp23/policies.md

 In past semesters of Data 8, more than 40% of the students received grades in the A+/A/A- range and more than 35% received grades in the B+/B/B- range.

-As we progress through the semester, grade reports indicating your current standing in the course will be released along with more detailed grade bins.

-Grades for Homeworks, Projects, and Labs will be posted about 1 week after the assignment's due date.
+Grades for Homeworks, Projects, and Labs will be posted on Gradescope about 1 week after the assignment’s due date.
 Solutions to the assignment and common mistakes will also be posted on Ed.
 It is up to you to check the solutions and request a regrade request before the regrade deadline (typically 5 days after grade release).
 Regrade requests can be made on Gradescope.
 Any regrade request past the deadline will not be looked at; this is to enforce the same deadline across all students, so please do not delay in reviewing your work.

 For the midterm exam, there will be a regrade request submission window.
 Please review the solutions and common mistakes before submitting a regrade request.
 Requests where a rubric item was incorrectly selected or not selected will be reviewed, but any regrade requests that ask to change the rubric or for partial credit will be ignored.